pachyderm/pachyderm/doc/deployment/deploy_custom.md

 after consulting with your Kubernetes administrators to determine the correct choices for your infrastructure.

-[//]: # (todo: provide links to storage manifest sections)

-In the section on that storage manifests, we will give you pointers to some common ones.
+The section on that [storage manifests](#persistentvolume) goes into a little more detail on this.

 #### Persistent disk parameters